codership/documentation/galeracluster/source/glbparameters.rst

 The destination selection policy determines how Galera Load Balancer determines which servers to route traffic to.

-When you set the policy to Single, all connections route to the server with the top weight.
+When you set the policy to Single, all connections route to the server with the highest weight value.
 You can enable this by default through the :ref:`OTHER_OPTIONS <glb-other_options>` parameter.

 .. code-block:: console